 Staff who see their company more easily able to adapt to new circumstances and react to change are able to see positive attitudes from above, will always make a difference to the employee and view the company as one which is relevant and keen to advance.

-Companies who are not afraid to make changes.
+Companies that are not afraid to make changes.
 Such as perhaps a change in Human resources that may lead to a more relaxed working environment …means they know the company leaders are doing their best to create better circumstances for them.

 This will lead to more satisfied team members and in turn, helps to higher staff satisfaction and morale.